Het1014/Portfolio-Optimization/README.md

 ## 🔍 Problem
 Credit card companies face a big challenge: finding fraudulent transactions among millions of normal ones.
 Fraud cases are **very rare** compared to genuine ones, so the dataset is **highly imbalanced**.
-Our goal is to build a system that can **spot frauds as accurately as possible** while keeping false alarms low.
+The goal is to build a system that can **spot frauds as accurately as possible** while keeping false alarms low.

 ---